 One thing we did do was wander inside the free San Francisco Cable Car Museum.
-It shows the history of the cable car, and has lots of information about how cable cars work.
+It shows the history of the cable car and has lots of information about how cable cars work.
 The cable cars themselves don’t have any kind of motor or engine in them.
-Instead they are moved by a cable that runs underneath a track on the road.
-On the cable cars themselves is a lever that operates as a braking system.
-At the museum you can watch the now electrical powered motors drive the large wheels that pull the cables under the ground to move these cable cars.
+Instead, they are moved by a cable that runs underneath a track on the road.
+On the cable cars, themselves is a lever that operates as a braking system.
+At the museum, you can watch the now electrical powered motors drive the large wheels that pull the cables under the ground to move these cable cars.
 If you’re outside by a cable car track you can hear the cable moving underneath.
 It was interesting to see this and to learn about the history of the cable car.
-This is a neat museum to spend a little bit of time in if you’re in the area.
+This is a neat museum to visit if you’re in the area.

 We finally got on the cable car (again had to sit inside), and went up toward Lombard Street.
 We decided it’d be easier to walk down Lombard than up.
-It’s worth knowing that the cable cars don’t have a way to indicate a stop inside the car (there’s no buttons to push, or strings to pull).
-Instead you need to tell the driver where you want to get off.
+It’s worth knowing the cable cars don’t have a way to indicate a stop inside the car (there are no buttons to push or strings to pull).
+Instead, you need to tell the driver where you want to get off.
 Outside there are cable car stops along the routes, so if you’re waiting at a stop the cable car will stop there.
 Anyway after walking down Lombard (on the sidewalks; you can’t walk down the crooked road) we caught the shuttle to the end of the line.
 Then we walked over to where the California Line cable cars operate.

 The California Line

-The real reason we went to the California line is because we figured it wouldn’t be as busy as the other two.
+The real reason we went to the California line is that we figured it wouldn’t be as busy as the other two.
 And it wasn’t.
-We ended up getting seats on the side of the car, like we wanted to originally.
+We ended up getting seats on the side of the car like we wanted to originally.
 And then I decided, since I was here, I should stand up on the platform outside.
-You know the photos of the people standing on the cable car and riding it up/down the steep hills of San Francisco?
+Those photos of people standing on the cable car and riding it up/down the steep hills of San Francisco?
 Yep, that was me.
-Also I was totally singing “The Trolley Song” from the musical Meet Me in St. Louis in my head, despite the fact we were on a cable car, and not in St. Louis.
+Also, I was totally singing “The Trolley Song” from the musical Meet Me in St. Louis in my head, despite the fact we were on a cable car, and not in St. Louis.